This Article Is About Unreimbursed Business Expenses And How It Affects Mortgage Process

 W2 Income Only Mortgage Loan Program

 I can now offer W-2 income wage earners who have substantial unreimbursed expenses on their tax returns where no income tax returns are required.
 To qualify, you need to be a W-2 income wage earner and cannot have more than 25% of W-2 income as commission or bonus.
 This special mortgage loan program is available for W-2 wage earners only and can benefit any W-2 wage earner who has substantial write-offs on their IRS Form 2106.
 FHA, VA, and Conventional Loans have W2 Income Only Mortgage Loan Programs.
-We also offer 24 bank statement mortgage loans for self-employed borrowers.
+Gustan Cho Associates offers bank statement mortgage loans for self-employed borrowers as well as dozens of other non-QM and alternative loan programs.
+Gustan Cho Associates has a national reputation of being a one-stop mortgage shop.
+This is due to not just offering government and conventional loans with no lender overlays, but having every non-QM loan program that is available in the market.
 No income tax returns are required.
 Contact us at Gustan Cho Associates Mortgage Group at 262-716-8151 or text us for a faster response for more details.
-Or email us at email@example.com.
+Or email us at firstname.lastname@example.org.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.